-- Suicide Awareness/Prevention Week- sponsored by the Counseling Center, (NAMI) National Alliance of Mental Illness, and Student Government Association - Resident Housing Association Fire Safety Fair- Panelist commented on fire safety in the residence hall and how to evacuate a building - Updated the alcohol policy/guidelines for behavior at off campus events - STV/HIV testing every 2nd and 4th Wednesday - Behavioral threat information and crisis response workshop for Meredith study abroad directors - Violence Prevention and Threat Assessment workshop for faculty and staff - Domestic Violence awareness presentation presented by Interact and sponsored by Sisters United. - Showing of documentary; #MeToo discussion; Interact speaker on the topic of "Promoting Healthy Relationships - Fire Marshall training- Volunteer students to serve as Fire Marshall on their floors received training on fire safety and fire extinguishers
+- Suicide Awareness/Prevention Week- sponsored by the Counseling Center, (NAMI) National Alliance of Mental Illness, and Student Government Association - Resident Housing Association Fire Safety Fair- Panelist commented on fire safety in the residence hall and how to evacuate a building - Updated the alcohol policy/guidelines for behavior at off campus events - STV/HIV testing every 2nd and 4th Wednesday - Behavioral threat information and crisis response workshop for Meredith study abroad directors - Sexual Assault Awareness Month sponsored by Sisters United, PEARLS, Wings, Health Services and Interact of Wake County.
+Topics: #MeToo Discussion, Movie: Audrie & Daisy, Interact Speaker

-- The Chair of the Incident Management Team sends emails to the campus community encouraging registration with the MC Alert system and with reminders to learn more about the College's emergency plans/responses. - Wake County Health Department Presentation on sexual health in the residence halls - Drugs and Alcohol: Health, Safety & Responsibility Annual Newsletter for Students, Faculty, and Staff
+- Fire Marshall training- Volunteer students to serve as Fire Marshall on their floors received training on fire safety and fire extinguishers - The Chair of the Incident Management Team sends emails to the campus community encouraging registration with the MC Alert system and with reminders to learn more about the College's emergency plans/responses. - Wake County Health Department Presentation on sexual health in the residence halls - Drugs and Alcohol: Health, Safety & Responsibility Annual Newsletter for Students, Faculty, and Staff